Samuel Coleridge-Taylor: Posthumous publishing

 After receiving copies of the work from the RCM in London, Patrick Meadows made printed playing editions of the Nonet, Piano Quintet and Piano Trio.
-The works were performed in Meadows's regular chamber music festival on the island of Majorca, and were well received by the public as well as the performers.
+The works were performed in Meadows's regular chamber music festival on the island of Mallorca, and were well received by the public as well as the performers.

 The first modern performances of some of these works were done in the early 1990s by the Boston, Massachusetts-based Coleridge Ensemble, led by William Thomas of Phillips Academy, Andover.
 This group subsequently made world premiere recordings of the Nonet, Fantasiestücke for string quartet and Six Negro Folksongs for piano trio, which were released in 1998 by Afka Records.
 Thomas, a champion of lost works by black composers, also revived Coleridge's Hiawatha's Wedding Feast in a performance commemorating the composition's 100th anniversary with the Cambridge Community Chorus at Harvard's Sanders Theatre in the spring of 1998.

-The Nash Ensemble's recording of the Piano Quintet was released in 2007.

 In 2006, Meadows finished engraving the first edition of Coleridge-Taylor's Symphony in A minor.
 Meadows has also transcribed from the RCM manuscript the Haytian Dances, a work virtually identical to the Noveletten but with a fifth movement inserted by Coleridge-Taylor, based on the Scherzo of the symphony.
 This work is for string orchestra, tambourine and triangle.

+The Nash Ensemble's recording of the Piano Quintet was released in 2007.